 During New Year:

-Vietnamese lunar New Year begins from the first day of the first month of the Vietnamese calendar.
+Vietnamese Lunar New Year begins from the first day of the first month of the Vietnamese calendar.
 According to Vietnamese tradition, if good things come to the family on the first day of the lunar New Year, the entire following year will also be full of blessings.
 They invite a person of good temper, morality, and success to be the first one into their house.
 For the 1st day of Lunar New Year, children wear their new clothes and give their elders the traditional Tet greetings to adults then they will receive lucky money wrapped in a red envelope.

 Children receive lucky money from adults

-Traditionally but not strictly, the second day of Tet holiday is usually reserved for friends, while the third day is for teachers, who command respect in Vietnam.
+Traditionally but not strictly, the second day of the Tet holiday is usually reserved for friends, while the third day is for teachers, who command respect in Vietnam.
 That’s also the time for gathering to talk about the passing old year and plans for the future.

 Fireworks displays have also become an irreplaceable part of a Tet celebration in Vietnam.
-During the New Year’s Eve, fireworks displays at major cities, such as Hanoi, Ho Chi Minh City and Da Nang are broadcast through multiple national and local TV channels, accompanied by New Year wishes of the current president.
+During the New Year’s Eve, fireworks displays at major cities, such as Hanoi, Ho Chi Minh City, and Da Nang are broadcast through multiple national and local TV channels, accompanied by New Year wishes of the current president.

 People can also take part in traditional festivals to present their knowledge, strength, and aestheticism.
-These festivals can last from a day up to whole a week and be organized in the 3 first months of lunar year.
+These festivals can last from a day up to whole a week and be organized in the 3 first months of the lunar year.